pitt-cdm/2019spring/plans/lesson-25.md

 **Outputs**

 * Finalize your collaborative projects, at least enough for presentation.
 Each group will have 10 minutes.
+* If you haven't yet, please fill out the [Tech Comfort Survey](bit.ly/cdm-tech-survey) (end-of-term edition) for a comparison between now and the beginning of the semester.
+There's a new question in which you may give or withhold permission for me to give future students your work as an example for discussion of what's possible in CDM.
 * Help each other, especially the social media groups: if you get a request to follow or publicize, think about saying yes!